Table of Contents

 Born as Joan Marie Laurer, Chyna was a famous professional wrestler from the late 90’s and early 2000’s.
 She quickly became popular because of her huge frame and freakish strength.
-Often competing against men and even, she went on to win the women’s and men’s championship belts in then WWF, today’s WWE.
+Often competing against men, she went on to win both the women’s and men’s championship belts in then WWF, today’s WWE.

 She was at her peak when she posed naked for Playboy magazine in November 2000 and again in 2002.
 When she left WWE she tried everything from wrestling for other organizations to doing porn.
-Sadly, she died of a drug overdose last year.
+Sadly, she died of a drug overdose in 2016.

 Nicole Bass was also a professional wrestler, but unlike Chyna, she actually tried her luck in bodybuilding and even managed to place 14th at Ms. Olympia in 1997.
 As you can tell by the picture above, Bass was HUGE.
 She was six feet and 200 pounds of muscle and terror.

 She competed in the legendary ECW and WWF.
-Her life was cut short earlier this year in February when she died of a heart attack.
+Her life was cut short in February 2017 when she died of a heart attack.

 Let’s finish this page off with a living person, introducing the one and only, boldenone barbie-Julia Vins.
 The young Russian is a competitive powerlifter and at the tender age of 20, her stats are impressive as hell!